bifurcation/redistributable-jwks/draft-barnes-oauth-redistributable-jwks.md

 * A signature by the container author over the container
 * A JWT attesting to the container author's identity and public key, e.g., a Verifiable Credential or an OpenPubkey PKToken {{OpenPubkey}}
-* A signed issuer key providing the JWT issuer's key and proving its authority for the issuer
+* A Signed JWK Set providing the JWT issuer's key and proving its authority for the issuer
 * An assertion by the timestamping authority that all of the above artifacts existed at a time in the past when they were all valid